On Goren-Oort stratification for quaternionic Shimura varieties: Integral canonical models of quaternionic Shimura varieties

 Classically, the integral model for a quaternionic Shimura variety is defined by passing to a unitary Shimura variety, as is done in the curve case by Carayol \cite{carayol}.
 As pointed out earlier that we will encounter some groups which are not quasi-split at $p$, Kisin's general work \cite{kisin} unfortunately does not apply.
-We have to work out the general Carayol's construction for completeness; this will also be useful later when discussing the construction of the Goren-Oort stratification.
+We have to work out a generalization of Carayol's construction for completeness.
+This will also be useful later when discussing the construction of the Goren-Oort stratification.

-We tailor the choice of the unitary group to our application of Helm's isogeny trick later; in particular, we will assume that certain places above $p$ to be inert in the CM extension.
+We tailor the choice of the unitary group to our application of Helm's isogeny trick later.
+In particular, we will assume that certain places above $p$ to be inert in the CM extension.